Wood burning stoves: what you need to know

 How much do log burners and multi-fuel stoves cost to buy?

-The cost of a stove is partly dependent on whether you want a log burner or multi-fuel stove, as well as the size and wattage you need.
+As you can see from the above figures, the cost of a stove is partly dependent on whether you want a log burner or multi-fuel stove.
+But it also depends on the size and wattage you need.

 Wattages range from 3kW to more than 15kW, and will be determined by the type of room you want to install it in.
 The Stove Industry Alliance (SIA) says that 5kW is the average size of stove.